raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

   //=> 512, performs only one multiplication
 ```

-But now, our function need have absoluetly NO reference to the name of our memozied function.
+But now, our function need have absolutely NO reference to the name of our memoized function.
 It doesn't know whether it's memoized or not.
-We can make that crystal clear by getting rid of almost every constant and representing teh entire thinga s an expression.
+We can make that crystal clear by getting rid of almost every constant and representing the entire thing as an expression.
 First, given:

 ```javascript
 const M = fn => (...args) => fn(fn, ...args);